 Cancer Mouse Models Core

 The Cancer Mouse Models Core (CMMC) aspires to make translational research an attainable goal for all Massey researchers.
 The CMMC provides expertise and services that facilitate preclinical mouse models to support the development of novel cancer therapeutics and precision medicine.

 The CMMC works collaboratively with other Massey shared resources, providing assistance with mouse models by using a variety of drug delivery methods, surgical techniques, and animal procedures.
 The shared resource also offers support with several different types of mouse models: syngeneic models, genetically engineered mice, and xenograft models.
 The CMMC combines knowledge of preclinical drug testing and cancer mouse models to design and perform experiments that produce accurate data.

 The Cancer Mouse Models Shared Resource (CMMC) provides the following services for cancer researchers:

-Service Rate* Animal project and grant consultation Free of charge/ collaboration
+Service Hourly rate* Animal project and grant consultation Free of charge/ collaboration

 Orthotopic tumor growth